-After you have identified a process as a good candidate for automation, the first step is to document it in detail.
+After identifying a process as a good candidate for automation, a good first step is to walk through it and document it in enough detail.
 This documentation will then serve as the basis for implementing the software robot that will take over and handle the process in the future.

-During this requirements gathering phase, the software robot developer needs to work closely with the business side to get familiar with the current process and the business domain in which it runs.
-This often means sitting next to the user when the process is run, asking all relevant questions, and exploring all possible cases.
+During this requirements gathering, the software robot developer needs to work closely with the business side to get familiar with the current process and the business domain in which it runs.
+This often means sitting next to the user when the process is run, asking all relevant questions, and exploring all the possible scenarios.

 Contents of the PDD document